brendanburkhart/go-raytracer/README.md

 ### Features

 This renders large and/or complicated scenes quickly using goroutines.
-Supports orthographic, simple perspective and fisheye projections.
+It supports orthographic, simple perspective, and fisheye projections.

 It currently only supports materials, and does not support rendering textures or UV mapping.
 Additionally, only planes, spheres and boxes are supported.
 I may add support for UV mapping and more complex/custom shapes eventually.